PopovEvgeniy/magicswfshell/readme.txt

 The program description.

-This program is a graphic shell for Magic swf.
+This program is a graphic shell for Magic Swf.
 Do these steps before the first start:
-1. Put the executable file of the Magic swf in the Magic swf shell directory.
+1. Put the executable file of the Magic Swf in the Magic swf shell directory.
 2. Put the executable file of the Flash Player Projector in the Magic swf shell directory.

 License.